BLANK-TH/elevator-bot-resources/commands.md

 Calculates the equation you gave and returns the answer.
 It can use some Python built-in functions like `int()` but such a feature is mostly not needed.

+### Rules Reference
+#### Command: `rules [rule number]`
+Posts a reference to the rule number you specified, if no rule number was specified then it will show all rules.

+### Punishments Reference
+#### Command: `punishments [strikes/info/shadow/report/appeal/full]`
+Posts a reference to the punishment layout that you specified.
+If none are specified then the default is strikes.

 [//]: # (new utility commands goes here)

 ## Server Interaction Commands